Digital-Emissions/FairDeveloperScore/fds_webapp/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Disclaimers

-- This tool provides heuristic analytics.
-It should not be the sole basis for HR, performance, compensation, promotion, or hiring decisions.
-- Scores may be sensitive to repository structure, commit practices, and data availability.
-Interpret trends in context.
-- GitHub API quotas and data gaps can affect completeness and timeliness of results.
-- Do not store or share personal tokens or sensitive repository data in plain text.
-Use environment variables or secret stores in production.
-- By using this software, you accept the MIT license terms above.

-## Support

-For questions about the FDS algorithm or web application, please refer to the main project documentation.